From winter sports to Christmas markets and even glorious winter sun destinations, there are so many unique things to do in Europe in winter.

 In December, Strasbourg’s famous Christmas market brings the city to life with great seasonal cheer.
 The decorations in this delightful Alsatian town, considered the European capital of Christmas, are next level.
-It’s not surprising Strasbourg is a popular stop on the European Christmas Market cruises.
+Along one of the most scenic river cruise routes in Europe, it’s not surprising Strasbourg is a popular stop on the European Christmas Market cruises.

 Explore the bright wooden market stalls for handmade Christmas ornaments, paintings, toys, knitted goods, candies, cheeses, and mulled wine.

 Though famous for its festive vibe, Strasbourg has much more to offer.
 Start your exploration of this beautiful border town at Cathédrale Notre Dame de Strasbourg, which dates back to the 13th century.
 The beautiful rose window and the magnificent astronomical clock are highlights of the cathedral.
 If you visit the church’s north tower, you can see beyond the city as far as the Black Forest, 30 kilometers away.